sabba11/PACS_FEMG_Abbate_Di_Primio/README.md

 This work is the final project for the course in Advanced Programming for Scientific Computing (a.y.
 2018/19) held at Politecnico di Milano (Milan, Italy).

+The repository contains a report with some detailed theoretical and numerical analysis made by the two authors on differential problem on graphs.
+Particular attention is given to eigenvalue problems.

 Authors:
 Stefano Abbate (stefano.abbate@mail.polimi.it)
 Andrea Di Primio (andrea.diprimio@mail.polimi.it)